Population Trends of the Mount Graham Red Squirrel

 Throughout the course of this study slight differences in red squirrel numbers between the construction and non-construction study areas have been observed.
 However, many natural disturbances such as fire, insect outbreaks, and fluctuations of food resources have caused significant declines in population size of these monitored squirrels.
 Additional research is, therefore, needed to isolate these factors in order to determine what impacts telescope construction and operation may have on the squirrel population.

 This graph represents data collected in the RSMP monitored areas only.
 If you are interested in total population estimates of the Mount Graham red squirrel we suggest contacting the Arizona Game and Fish Department which, in conjunction with the U. S. Fish and Wildlife Service, the U. S. Forest Service and The University of Arizona, conducts a mountain wide census twice per year.
+To view a larger version of any graph, click on it, then click again to close expanded image.

 Freezing and drought conditions in the southwest in recent years have set the stage for a series of forest insect outbreaks in the upper elevations of the Pinaleño Mountains on Mount Graham Red Squirrel Monitoring Program (RSMP) study areas.
 Since 1992, a cascade of disturbances has taken place leading to the current conditions in the spruce-fir habitat (SF), most noticeably large areas of standing dead/dying Engelmann spruce trees.
 In 1992, blowdown resulting from an ice storm provided dead timber habitat for increasing bark beetle populations.
 In 1996-1998, an obscure geometrid moth (Nepytia janetae) defoliated spruce and corkbark fir trees in the areas surrounding Hawk and High Peaks, and Emerald Cienega.
 By 1998, several highly destructive species of bark beetles had increased in spruce and fir trees likely weakened by the moth.
 Engelmann spruce trees on High, Hawk and Emerald Peaks have been affected by an introduced spruce aphid (Elatobium abietinum), which was detected for the first time in the Pinaleños late in 1999.
 In March 2000 trees as low as 2900 m elev. in transitional mixed conifer forest on RSMP study areas were seen covered with aphids.